aliftan/zero-mail-showcase/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **MJML**: A markup language designed to reduce the pain of coding responsive email templates.

-## 📚 Learn More

-To learn more about Next.js, take a look at the following resources:

-- 📖 [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- 🎓 [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 ## 📬 Contact